yexiuph/zeromin/README.md

 ```

 - The library should be under target->i686-pc-windows-msvc->zeromin.lib
-- The FFI header should be under target->zeromin->zerominffi.h
+- The FFI header should be under ffi->zerominffi.h

 ### Cross refferencing auto generated headers with a manual one.